davidledwards/davidledwards.github.io/_posts/2017-03-09-most-important-learning-happens-in-tunnel-of-change.md

 date: 2017-03-09
 ---
 The prospect of making significant changes in life can be quite daunting for most of us.
-I found myself faced this proposition during the summer of 2016 when I decided to leave my successful and lucrative career after 25 years with the same company.
+I found myself faced with this proposition during the summer of 2016 when I decided to leave my successful and lucrative career after 25 years with the same company.

 It is distinctly and unabashedly human to naturally gravitate towards the predictability and comfort of routine life.
 Terminating such a cycle requires not only a dance with courage, but also a